-Who knew that once a petition is filed it requires an answer regardless of time passing?
+Who knew that once a petition to the King/Queen is filed it requires an answer regardless of time passing?
 Cool huh.

 Welcome to the “The Royal Proclamation of 2003, formally known as Proclamation Designating 28 July of Every Year as “A Day of Commemoration of the Great Upheaval”, Commencing on 28 July 2005“.

 The Queen’s Royal Proclamation: An Apology for the Acadian Deportation